awsdocs/aws-systems-manager-user-guide/doc_source/rc-console.md

 1. \(Optional\) For **Output options**, to save the command output to a file, select the **Write command output to an Amazon S3 bucket** box\.
 Type the bucket and prefix \(folder\) names in the boxes\.
 **Note**
 The S3 permissions that grant the ability to write the data to an S3 bucket are those of the instance profile assigned to the instance, not those of the IAM user performing this task\.
-For more information, see [Create an IAM Instance Profile for Systems Manager](setup-instance-profile.md)\.
+For more information, see [Create an IAM instance profile for Systems Manager](setup-instance-profile.md)\.

 1. In the **SNS notifications** section, if you want notifications sent about the status of the command execution, select the **Enable SNS notifications** check box\.

-   For more information about configuring Amazon SNS notifications for Run Command, see [Monitoring Systems Manager Status Changes Using Amazon SNS Notifications](monitoring-sns-notifications.md)\.
+   For more information about configuring Amazon SNS notifications for Run Command, see [Monitoring Systems Manager status changes using Amazon SNS notifications](monitoring-sns-notifications.md)\.

 1. Choose **Run**\.

-For information about canceling a command, see [Canceling a Command](rc-cancel.md)\.
+For information about canceling a command, see [Canceling a command](rc-cancel.md)\.

-## Rerunning Commands<a name="run-command-rerun"></a>
+## Rerunning commands<a name="run-command-rerun"></a>

 Systems Manager includes two options to help you rerun a command from the **Run Command** page in the AWS Systems Manager console\.
 + **Rerun**: This button enables you to run the same command without making changes to it\.